chocolatey/docs/input/en-us/chocolatey-gui/setup/configuration/features/exclude-installed-packages.md

 ---

-By default, when viewing remote sources, such as the Chocolatey Community Repository, Chocolatey GUI will show you all availalbe packages, even if you already have them installed.
+By default, when viewing remote sources, such as the Chocolatey Community Repository, Chocolatey GUI will show you all available packages, even if you already have them installed.
 Installed packages will be marked with a green banner, indicating that they are currently installed.
 As a result, you may see something like the following:

 ![Exclude Installed Packages Disabled](/assets/images/chocolatey-gui/feature_exclude_installed_packages_disabled.png "Exclude Installed Packages Disabled")